Volneirj/project_iv_ci/README.md

 ![New app](static/media/readme_images/general_info/create-new-app.jpg)

 3. After create the new app, you need to configure the settings.
-4. The first setting which need to be done is add your CREDS.json info to the plataform so it will be able to access the googlecloud service account.
+4. The first setting which need to be done is add your enviroment info to the plataform so it will be able to access outside sources.

 ![Settings CREDS](static/media/readme_images/general_info/creds.jpg)